Finding a field in a Zariski-like structure: Fields in Zariski-like structures

+Using the codes for the group elements, we follow \cite{HrZi} in constructing arrays $A$ and $A''$ such that $A \to A''$.
+Further adapting the argument, we then apply the dimension theorem and an analogue of Lemma 6.9 in \cite{HrZi} (our Lemma \ref{tekn2}) to finite subarrays to obtain finite arrays $A^*$ that are rank indiscernible of type $2m+n-2$.
+At the end of the proof, we use the properties of these arrays to deduce the existence of an infinite array from Axiom (9) of Zariski-like structures (here, the sets in the collection $S$ are taken to be the finite subarrays).
+This results in an infinite array of type $2m+n-2$ (the sequence $(c_i)_{i<\kappa}$ of Axiom (9)).
+Finally, we apply the Shelah trick again to make sure that the array obtained is indiscernible (this can be done if all the arrays in the beginning are constructed to be large enough).
+Thus, Axiom (9) works as our analogue for Compactness.

+In \cite{HrZi}, the fact that specializations preserve the group addition (6.6.(6)) is used to deduce that the array $A^*$ has all the properties necessary to apply Lemma 6.9.
+Here, too, we take a different route, and instead of proving an analogue for 6.6(6) use some auxiliary group elements to make sure that all the necessary relations hold.
+The result needed for this is captured in our Lemma \ref{binterbound}.
+This is the source of most of the differences in technicalities between the proofs in the two settings.
+For example, to include codes for these auxiliary elements into the specializations between the arrays, we start by constructing an array $B$ where every entry contains certain auxiliary elements in addition to the entries of $A$.
+We expect that an analogue for 6.6(6) of \cite{HrZi} could probably be proved in our setting, but again, we find it more convenient to take a different path.

+In \ref{families}, we will present our analogues for the first order notions of plane curves and families thereof.
+In \ref{cooding}, we will discuss the weak coding, and in \ref{prooof}, we will prove the main theorem.

-We now present a technical lemma that is the analogy of Lemma 6.9 in \cite{HrZi}.
+We now start working towards it with a technical lemma that is the analogue of Lemma 6.9 in \cite{HrZi}.
+The proof is a straightforward adaptation, but we present it here since \cite{HrZi} does not give much detail.
 It will be applied in the proof of our main theorem to obtain an uncountable indiscernible array of type $2m+n-2$.
 The existence of the field will then follow from Lemma \ref{groupexists}.